OCI Vision: How do we identify cereals?

 Confirm all and continue to start the model build.

-In this phase OCI build the model in automated way, the build time depends on the complexity of data, maximum 24 hours.
+In this phase, OCI builds the model automatically.
+Build time depends on the complexity of the data and can take up to 24 hours.

 We have a very good F1 score for this model, now we can test it!